emb4fun/neorv32-examples/c5g/c5g-neorv32-blinky/readme.md

 blinky example, not the value of the counter but a running light is displayed on the LEDs.

-The description for the original blinky can be found [here](https://github.com/emb4fun/neorv32/tree/master/setups/quartus/de0-nano-test-setup).

 ## Credits

 All credit must go to Stephan Nolting who has providing the [NEORV32](https://github.com/stnolting/neorv32) project.
 I've only made minor changes against the original blinky project here.

 ## Embedded Studio for RISC-V

-A description of how to use Embedded Studio for RISC-V can be find [here](https://www.emb4fun.de/archive/ses4rv/index.html).
+A description of how to use Embedded Studio for RISC-V can be find [here](https://www.emb4fun.de/riscv/ses4rv/index.html).